hp-all/PlanetsGame/README.md

 2-4 players
 ## How to Play
 ### Controls
-- W: Jump
+- **W**: Jump
-- A: Move counter-clockwise around the planet you are standing on
+- **A**: Move counter-clockwise around the planet you are standing on
-- S: Move clockwise around the planet you are standing on
+- **S**: Move clockwise around the planet you are standing on
-- D: When in the air, press D to fall down to the nearest planet faster
+- **D**: When in the air, press D to fall down to the nearest planet faster
-- Space/Left Click: Pressing will shoot a small projectile.
+- **Space/Left Click**: Pressing will shoot a small projectile.
 Holding, then releasing the button will charge then release a larger projectile that will move faster
-- Mouse: Use the mouse to aim where you want to shoot
+- **Mouse**: Use the mouse to aim where you want to shoot
 ### Playing the Game
 - Hit your enemies with your projectiles to deal damage and get your enemies' health bars to 0
 - Be the last person standing to win